Chiamaka-Njoku/First-Data-Analysis-Project/README.md

 To show the Average rating by Gender, I dragged ratings again into the Values, changed Field settings to Average, then I inserted a Bar chart.

 ### Question 3: Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
 If there is, identify the department and regions that should be the focus of management.
+To analyse the salary structure, I selected the dataset then inserted a pivot Table.
+Then I dragged Gender to Rows, Salary to Values.
+This shows the overall gender gap pay.
+To identify the location and department for Management focus: In the same pivot Table, drag Department to Row(below gender) then inserted a clustered column chart.
+I created a new pivot Table, I dragged Gender to Rows, Location to columns and Average salary to Values to prevent the chart from being too busy.

+### Question 4: A recent regulation was adopted which requires manufacturing companies to payemployees a minimum of $90,000.
+● Does Palmoria meet this requirement? ● Show the pay distribution of employees grouped by a band of $10,000.
+For example:
+● How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000, etc.? ● Also visualize this by regions